War of Actium: Political and military buildup

-In response, Octavian increased the personal attacks against Antony, but the Senate and people of Rome were not convinced.
+In response, Octavian increased the personal attacks against Antony, but the senate and people of Rome were not convinced.
 Octavian's chance came when Antony married Cleopatra in 32 BC before he divorced Octavia.
-That action combined with information that Antony was planning to establish a second Senate in Alexandria created the perfect environment for Octavian to strip Antony of his power.
+That action combined with information that Antony was planning to establish a second senate in Alexandria created the perfect environment for Octavian to strip Antony of his power.

-Octavian summoned the Senate and accused Antony of anti-Roman sentiments.
+Octavian summoned the senate and accused Antony of anti-Roman sentiments.
 Octavian had illegally seized Antony's will from the Temple of Vesta.
 In it, Antony recognized Caesarion as Caesar's legal heir, left his possessions to his children by Cleopatra, and finally indicated his desire to be buried with Cleopatra in Alexandria instead of in Rome.
-The Senators were not moved by Caesarion or Antony's children but his desire to be buried outside Rome invoked the Senate's rage.
-Octavian, the born-to-be politician, blamed Cleopatra, not Antony.
-The Senate declared war on Cleopatra, and Octavian knew that Antony would come to her aid.
+The senators were not moved by Caesarion or Antony's children but his desire to be buried outside Rome invoked the senate's rage.
+Octavian blamed Cleopatra, not Antony.
+The senate declared war on Cleopatra, and Octavian knew that Antony would come to her aid.

 When Cleopatra received word that Rome had declared war, Antony threw his support to Egypt.
-Immediately, the Senate stripped Antony of all his official power and labeled him as an outlaw and a traitor.
-However, 40% of the Senate along with both consuls sided with Antony and left Rome for Greece.
+Immediately, the senate stripped Antony of all his official power and labeled him an outlaw and a traitor.
+However, 40% of the senate, along with both consuls, sided with Antony and left Rome for Greece.
 Octavian gathered all of his legions, numbering almost 200,000 Roman legionaries.
 Cleopatra and Antony did so too, assembling roughly the same number in mixed heavy Roman and light Egyptian infantry.